HUMSI — Human Security Initiative

 An ICE vehicle struck a protester in Minneapolis on December 9 as demonstrators heckled immigration enforcement agents.
 The incident was recorded on video.
 ICE agents also used pepper spray against the protesters.

-Somali-American U.S. citizen confronts ICE agents in Minneapolis
+U.S. citizen observer arrested and detained during ICE enforcement in Minneapolis

 DHS accused of libel for calling detained Utah man predator